moneychien19/Around-Home-local/frontend/README.md

 Type the following command in CMD

 ```
+yarn
 yarn start
-yarn
 ```

-and the app will run the [http://localhost:3000] for you.
+and the app will run the [local host in port 3000](http://localhost:3000) for you.

 ## API Key Security

-You have to create a `key.js` file under the "/src" folder, and write the following code:
+You have to create a `key.js` file under the `/src` folder, and write the following code:

 ```
 const API_KEY = {YOUR_GOOGLE_API_KEY};